Tatianaruffo/bestfriend/README.md

 Behavior was as expected and my outlook application was opened ready to send an email to the target address.

+**Adopt CTA Page**

+Testing was performed on the Book a Visit button on each dog picture to ensure behaviour was as expected.

+Expected:

+Button redirected to form.html page.

+Actual:

+Website behaved as expected and redirected to form.html.

 ## Lighthouse Testing